dmanish28/flashsale/README.md

 ### Business Logic:

 * A flashsale is created with an existing product and the registration is opened.
-* Customers are notified in emails about the flash sale
+* Customers are notified via emails about the flash sale.
 * Customers register for the given flash sale
-* Operator starts the flashsale and new regitration for the given flash sale is stopped.Product stock and customer registration info are cached during this operation.
+* Operator starts the flashsale and new registration for the given flash sale is stopped.Product stock and customer registration info are cached during this operation.
+* Cache persists only for the flash sale duration specified.
 * Customer can purchase an order based on the following conditions:
     - If stock of flashsale product > 0
     - If customer is already registered.